vipeller/aio_gp_test/doc/EVENTSTREAM_TELEMETRY_FABRIC.md

     INTO [EventhouseName] FROM [EventStreamName-stream] AS stream
     ```
+    > Replace [EventhouseName] and [EventStreamName-stream] with your actual resource names.

+4. Add a **Destination** step of type Eventhouse, and connect it to the SQL Transform step.
+5. Paste the **Ingestion URI** from Step 1 into the Eventhouse destination configuration.

     ![Eventstream Flow](./images/eventstream_flow.png "Eventstream Flow")

+6. Select **Publich** to commit yout changes.
+This action switches your eventstream from Edit mode to Live view, initiating real-time data processing.

-## 3. See Data Flowing to your Eventhouse
+## 3. Verify Telemetry Flow
-Navigate to your Eventhouse to see data flowing from Azure IoT Operations
+Navigate to your **Eventhouse** to confirm that telemetry is flowing from Azure IoT Operations.

 ![Eventhouse Telemetry](./images/eventhouse_telemetry.png "Eventhouse Telemetry")